Ethical discourse and action advance the health and dignity of all persons.

 From providers in clinical practice to patients and families making difficult choices for themselves and loved ones, your support helps thousands each year.
 We hope you take pride in the values you advance through the accomplishments described in this report.

 What does the Center do?

-The Center’s small staff is also hard at work meeting with ethics committee members at area hospitals, communicating with stakeholders and responding to press calls on timely issues, sharing insights on social networks. and presenting to community groups on the importance of family involvement in shared decision-making.
+The Center’s small staff is also hard at work meeting with ethics committee members at area hospitals, communicating with stakeholders and responding to press calls on timely issues, sharing insights on social networks, and presenting to community groups.

 How does the Center accomplish its work?